kmishra9/PL2-AWS-Setup/README.md

 ## Administration in the Post-Terraform Era

 1. **Adding a New Researchers to the Project**
     - Adding a new researcher will require you to work outside of the scope of Terraform automatically building things for you.
 Things are a bit more complicated than Terraform is able to handle, as Terraform's solution would involve destroying the existing setup and creating a new one with more users, which is generally untenable and inefficient.
-Instead, the new researchers will need to be manually added, which to be clear, isn't very difficult, but would likely by hiring a contractor of some sort.
+Instead, the new researchers will need to be manually added, which to be clear, isn't very difficult, but would likely by hiring a AWS contractor of some sort (or [contact me](mailto:kmishra9@berkeley.edu)).
 Here's a general list of things that would need to be done for a new researcher:
       - New IAM researcher account
       - New Linux researcher account on EC2 instance (with sudo access)
       - New AWS Workspace for researcher